 Arranging for Temporary Care of Minor Children during Parental Incarceration – Cunningham (2018)- Policy Report

 This policy report proposes amendments to state law allowing parents to use power of attorney instruments to effectuate temporary child custody, care, and child-rearing arrangements for minor children with incarcerated parents (and other parents who are temporarily absent from their children).

-HB 1259 and SB 5604 are the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.
+HB 1259 and SB 5604 are the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act (UGCOPAA).
 Senator Jamie Pedersen and Rep. Laurie Jinkins filed companion bills in both houses to replace the old patchwork of laws that cover what happens when people pass away or become incapacitated as adults as well as, among other things, what happens to the care of their minor children in circumstances when they not willing or able to care for them.
 The Washington State Legislature passed this law on April 26, 2019.
 Governor Jay Inslee signed it on May 21, 2019.
 The so-called trailer bill to this comprehensive legislation was passed by the The Washington State Legislature on March 11, 2020.
 Governor Jay Inslee signed it on April 2, 2020.
 The effective date of the minor guardianship provisions remains effective January 1, 2021.
 The effective date of the power of attorney law allowing parents to delegate their caregiving duties of their minor children to another, found at RCW 11.130.145, becomes effective June 11, 2020.